-Along the eastern and western edges of Cherry Esplanade are two allées of scarlet oak trees, the Liberty Oaks, planted in remembrance of the events of September 11, 2001, and to those who lost their lives that day.
-The Liberty Oaks replaced a similar installation of Norway maples, planted in commemoration of the WWI Armistice.
+Along the eastern and western edges of Cherry Esplanade are allées of scarlet oak trees, the Liberty Oaks, planted in remembrance of the events of September 11, 2001, and to those who lost their lives that day.

 Cherry Blossom Season

 The monthlong cherry blossom season, called Hanami, is a centuries-old Japanese tradition of flower viewing.
-The blossoms are symbols of isagiyosa, the transience of life, meant to be cherished without trying to hold on to their evanescent beauty.
+The blossoms are cherished for their ephemeral nature and are thought to represent the impermanence of life.

 Sakura Matsuri is a weekend festival held each spring at BBG since the early 1980s that celebrates Japanese culture through music, dance, food, and art for visitors of all ages.